Christoph16478/iq/iq_c++.md

 __static:__ The static storage class is used to declare variables that are allocated memory once and persist throughout the program's execution.
 They retain their values between function calls.
 Static variables are initialized only once, and their memory is not deallocated when they go out of scope.
 Static variables have file scope if defined outside any function or block, and they have block scope if defined inside a function or block.

-e__xtern:__ The extern storage class is used to declare variables or functions that are defined in another translation unit (source file).
+__extern:__ The extern storage class is used to declare variables or functions that are defined in another translation unit (source file).
 It is used to provide a declaration without allocating memory.
 When using extern, the actual definition of the variable or function is assumed to be elsewhere.

 __mutable:__ This storage class is applicable only to non-static class members.
 It allows modifying a member variable of a const object.
 The mutable keyword is used to specify that a member variable can be changed even within a const member function.